-China To Purchase $50B In U.S. Farm Products For Tariff Relief: Sources
+Report: China To Purchase $50B In US Farm Products In Exchange For Tariff Relief

-The United States could halt the proposed tariffs on Chinese goods in exchange for China’s proposal to buy $50 billion in the U.S. farm products in 2020, according to Reuters.
+The United States could halt proposed tariffs on Chinese goods in exchange for China’s proposal to buy $50 billion in the U.S. farm products in 2020, according to Reuters.

 What Happened

-Sources said on Thursday that President Trump could sign a last-minute trade deal with China to delay or cancel the proposed tariff imposition on Chinese goods scheduled to be effective next Sunday.
+Sources said on Thursday that President Donald Trump could sign a last-minute trade deal with China to delay or cancel the proposed tariff imposition on Chinese goods scheduled to take effect Sunday.

-According to the agreement, China is expected to buy $50 Billion in U.S. agricultural products next year, up from $24 billion they bought in 2017 before the trade war between the two countries started.
+According to the agreement, China is expected to buy $50 billion in U.S. agricultural products next year, up from $24 billion it bought in 2017 before the trade war between the two countries started.

-In return, the United States would cancel or postpone tariffs on $160 billion in Chinese goods expected to go into effect on Dec.
+In return, the United States would cancel or postpone tariffs on $160 billion in Chinese goods expected to go into effect Dec.
 15, said the sources to Reuters.

-Nothing Official Yet?
+Nothing Official Yet

-The countries have not officially released any statements to confirm the deal yet, but on Thursday, President Trump tweeted that the U.S. is “getting very close to a big deal with China.”
+The countries have not officially released any statements to confirm the deal yet, but on Thursday, Trump tweeted that the U.S. is “getting very close to a big deal with China.”

 “They want it, and so do we!” wrote the president.

-Sources familiar with the negotiations earlier said Reuters that the U.S. could offer to cut current tariffs on Chinese goods by up to 50% as well as cancel the proposed tariffs scheduled to be effective on Sunday in a bid to secure a “Phase 1” deal first announced in October.
+Sources familiar with the negotiations earlier told Reuters that the U.S. could offer to cut current tariffs on Chinese goods by up to 50% as well as cancel the proposed tariffs scheduled to be kick in Sunday in a bid to secure a “Phase 1” deal first announced in October.

 Why It Matters